Progressive stamping die tooling with a precision sheet metal strip, showing punched slots and formed features on a die set.

 Not every part belongs in a press.
 I compare options before I lock the route, and I favor total cost.

 Choose stamping for thin profiles and repeat volume.
 Use CNC for complex pockets and tight bores.
 Pick welding for assemblies.
 Select casting for thick shapes.
-The right route wins cost and quality.

 Dive deeper: simple selection rules and hybrid routes